FusionAuth/fusionauth-site/site/_posts/2020-11-04-hotspot-authentication-with-fusionauth.md

 - A couple of virtual or physical machines: the first running Linux CentOS 8.2 and the second to browse the internet after authentication.
 - An internet connection.
-- Novice level of networking and Linux knowledge.
+- Intermediate levels of networking and Linux knowledge.

 Here we go!

 ## Prepare the test environment

 In the prerequisites I specified a version of CentOS because there are differences between the various distributions and also between the same versions of a single distribution; the scripts have been tested with CentOS 8.2.
 Other versions and distributions could work but may require changes.

 The use of virtual machines greatly simplifies the preparation and development because it allows you, for example, to change the MAC address of a computer or to quickly add and remove network interfaces.